VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 # Jinget Logger
-Using this library, you can easily save your application logs in Elasticsearch database or files.
+Using this library, you can easily save your application logs in Elasticsearch database or files, by calling logger.Logxxx methods.

 ## How to Use: